-Conclusion: The Subject will be excellent-quality three-story residential buildings, comparable or superior to most of the inventory in the area.
+Conclusion: The Subject will be an excellent-quality four-story, elevator-serviced residential building, comparable or superior to most of the inventory in the area.
 As new construction, the Subject will not suffer from deferred maintenance, functional obsolescence, or physical deterioration.